 - Professor, Department of Journalism, UF College of Journalism and Communications

-- Professor of Law at the UF Levin College of Law
+- Professor of Law, UF Levin College of Law

-Clay Calvert, a member of the State Bar of California and the Bar of the Court of the United States Supreme Court, is Professor and Brechner Eminent Scholar in Mass Communication at the University of Florida in Gainesville.
+Clay Calvert, a member of the State Bar of California and the Bar of the Court of the United States Supreme Court.
 He previously served as the inaugural John & Ann Curley Professor of First Amendment Studies at The Pennsylvania State University in University Park, where he taught for thirteen years.

-He is co-author, along with Dan Kozlowski and Derigan Silver, of the market-leading undergraduate media law textbook, Mass Media Law (20th ed.
-McGraw-Hill 2018), and is author of the book Voyeur Nation: Media, Privacy, and Peering in Modern Culture (Westview Press, 2000/2004).
+He is co-author, along with Dan Kozlowski and Derigan Silver, of a market-leading undergraduate media law textbook, Mass Media Law (22nd ed.
+McGraw-Hill 2023), and is author of the book Voyeur Nation: Media, Privacy, and Peering in Modern Culture (Westview Press, 2000/2004).